uc-cdis/data-portal/docs/admin_applied_prefilters.md

-# Admin Applied Prefilters
+# Admin-applied Prefilters

 Commons administrators have the option to add hidden filters that are unalterable by users to each Data Explorer tab.
-These admin-applied pre-filters are applied before any user-applied filters.
+These admin-applied prefilters are applied before any user-applied filters.
 Use this functionality to hide particular commons data from users, like extraneous administrative data.

 ## Configuration

-To apply an admin pre-filter, use the portal config field called `adminAppliedPreFilters`.
+To apply an admin prefilter, use the portal config field called `adminAppliedPreFilters`.
 This setting goes in data/config/*.json, or in the gitops.json file, inside a given tab within the commons' `explorerConfig`.

 The setting follows the syntax of a Guppy filter.
 Specify a selectedValues filter.
 The filter is applied to to the records displayed before any user-applied filters, and can be specified independently in the dataExplorerConfig and fileExplorerConfig blocks.